wagtail/bakerydemo/readme.md

 This is a demonstration project for the amazing [Wagtail CMS](https://github.com/wagtail/wagtail).

 The demo site is designed to provide examples of common features and recipes to introduce you to Wagtail development.
-Beyond the code, it will also let you explore the admin / editorial interface of the CMS.
+Beyond the code, it will also let you explore the admin/editorial interface of the CMS.

 Note we do _not_ recommend using this project to start your own site - the demo is intended to be a springboard to get you started.
 Feel free to copy code from the demo into your own project.